MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 To publish your extension to the Microsoft Edge Add-ons website, use your active developer account on [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd).
 If you don't have a developer account, create a new developer account.
 To open a new developer account and register to the Microsoft Edge add-ons program, see [Developer registration](create-dev-account.md).

-Create a zip file that represents your extension package.
+Create a zip file for your extension package.
 Your extension package must include the following files:

 *  The extension manifest that specifies details such as the name of the extension, short description, permissions, and default language.